alexander16108/times-article/README.md

 # NEW YORK TIMES PAGE

-> A web clone of the new york times webpage.
+> A web clone of the new york times webpage that show way on how to make use of grids and alignment of items.